Peacham drawing

 The illustration is signed in the lower left, "Henricus Peacham".
 Below the signature is a date; "Anno m^{o}q^{o}gq^{to}."
 There is no definitive theory as to the exact form of this date.
 The most common interpretation is 1595 (anno millesimo quingentesimo nonagesimo quinto), partly due to an inscription on the facing page reading "Henrye Peachams Hande 1595".
 However, this note appears to have been written by John Payne Collier, notorious Shakespearean forger, and as such cannot be seen as wholly reliable.
 Another annotation is written above the illustration; "Written by Henry Peacham – author of 'The Complete Gentleman'."
 This is also thought to be by Collier.
 Yet another annotation is found opposite the quote from Act 1; "So far from Shakespear Titus Andronicus Sc.
 2."
 This may also be by Collier as it refers to a scene division found only in his edition of the play.

 There are also some points of interest in the quoted text itself.
 There are many simple spelling alterations from the printed editions of Titus, but what is especially interesting is that some of them correspond to the first quarto text published in 1594 (Q1); some to the second quarto text, published in 1600 (Q2); some to the third, published in 1611 (Q3); and some to the First Folio text of 1623 (F1).
 For example, in Q1, the word "Haystacks" is spelt "Haystalks", in Q2 it is "haystakes" and in Q3 and F1, "haystackes".
 In the quoted text, the Q3/F1 spelling of "haystackes" is used, suggesting the text was transcribed no earlier than 1611.
 However, another change is "But" altered to "Tut".
 This was a change introduced into the text in Q2, and maintained in Q3 and F1, and some take it as evidence that the illustration cannot be earlier than Q2 (1600).
 Another change is the alteration of "sonne" to "sonnes" twice during Tamora's speech (line 106 and 108), although the singular "sonne" is maintained later.
 The invented stage direction also uses the plural "sonnes".
-Only F1 uses the plural form at line 106, in what is obviously a compositors error; but why did Peacham use it, as he must have noticed the error.
-Was he copying from F1, and if so, how did his other alterations have come about?
-If the drawing was made in 1595, how is it that some of the alterations to the text correspond exactly to later editions of the play?
-These questions remain unanswered.
+Only F1 uses the plural form at line 106, in what is obviously a compositors error.